0

 Wim Quist

-Museum Beelden aan Zee was designed by Dutch architect Wim Quist.
-The building sits below the historic Von Wied Pavilion, bunkered down in the dunes.
-It has the basic shape of two large circles.
-All materials used - concrete, Italian granite, beech wood and American pine - have been selected for their sand color that merges perfectly with its surroundings.
+Beelden aan Zee was designed by the Dutch architect Wim Quist.
+The building is embedded in the dune.
+On top of the museum stands the historic Pavilion Von Wied, built in 1826 by order of King Willem I. Unlimited natural light and spacious dimensions are characteristic of the museum.
+All materials used – concrete, Italian granite, beech wood, and American pine – were selected for their sand color, allowing the museum to blend with its surroundings.

-Unrestricted light and open spaces are among the many unique characteristics of the museum.
-Facing away from the sea, both halves of the museum are connected by De Transparant, a glass wall designed by architect Wim Quist and graphic designer Reynoud Homan.
-The wall features poems by sixteen renowned Dutch and Belgian poets - including Claus, Haasse, Kopland, Mulisch, Mutsaers and Wolkers - who were inspired by the building, the collection and the location of the museum Beelden aan Zee.
+On the land side, both halves of the museum are connected by The Transparent, a glass wall designed by architect Wim Quist and graphic designer Reynoud Homan, featuring poems by sixteen renowned Dutch and Belgian poets – including Claus, Haasse, Kopland, Mulisch, Mutsaers, and Wolkers – who were inspired by the building, the collection, and the location of the Beelden aan Zee museum.